Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 <img src=intlinkspub.png>

-//Note: If you link to a passage title that doesn't exist yet, Twine will create the passage for you automatically.
+On the other hand, if you enter a link for a passage that doesn't exist yet, Twine will create the passage for you automatically.
 This is a quick way to create the passages your story needs.//

 You can easily change the colors of the text in each passage by using the following CSS coding: